cloud-gov/cg-site/content/updates/2017-08-21-max-gov-migration-instructions.md

 **If you use a cloud.gov account and already have a MAX account:** Double check that you can log in successfully to MAX using a PIV/CAC card or username and password with a Secure+ SMS 2-factor device.

-**If you use a cloud.gov account to log in and don’t have a MAX account:** You need to create a MAX account with your PIV/CAC card or a Secure+ 2-factor device.
-Once we switch, you’ll be required to use that account to login to cloud.gov and all associated services.
+**If you use a cloud.gov account to log in and don’t have a MAX account:** You need to create a MAX account with your PIV/CAC card or username and password with a Secure+ 2-factor device.
+Once we switch, you’ll be required to use that account to login to cloud.gov and all associated services. *You can create your account at any time.*

 To create a MAX account: